Pragmatic Army

 The Pragmatic Army was an army which served during the War of the Austrian Succession.
-It was formed in 1743 by George II, who was both King of Great Britain and Elector of Hanover, and consisted of a mixture of British, Irish and German forces.
-It was designed to uphold the Pragmatic Sanction in support of George's ally Maria Theresa of Austria and took its name from this.
+It was formed in 1743 by George II, who was both King of Great Britain and Elector of Hanover, and consisted of a mixture of British, Hanoverian, Dutch and Austrian troops.
+It was designed to uphold the Pragmatic Sanction of 1713 in support of George's ally Maria Theresa of Austria and took its name from this.

-When her father Emperor Charles VI died in 1740, Maria Theresa was attacked by several enemies including Frederick the Great of Prussia, who seized Silesia and then by a wider coalition led by France.
+When her father Emperor Charles VI died in 1740, Maria Theresa was attacked by several enemies including Frederick the Great of Prussia who seized Silesia.
+She was then attacked again by a wider coalition led by France.
 Britain was staunch in backing Maria Theresa, but in his dual role George as Elector of Hanover signed a neutrality with France, a position that caused political controversy in London.
 Despite his professed neutrality as Elector of Hanover, George agreed to send a large detachment of the Hanoverian Army along with allied Hessian troops in British pay to take part in the war effort.
 He justified this by saying that they were wholly under British control, and therefore did not violate his agreement with France.

 George personally led the Pragmatic forces to victory at the Battle of Dettingen in June 1743, becoming the last serving British monarch to command troops in person.
 This effectively brought an end to French hopes in Germany where they had been supporting Maria Theresa's rival Charles of Bavaria.
-Subsequently George's younger son the Duke of Cumerland, assumed command.
+Subsequently George's younger son the Duke of Cumberland, assumed command.
 In response the French planned an invasion of Britain but this proved abortive.
 The Pragmatic Army's base shifted from the Rhineland to the Austrian Netherlands, modern Belgium.
 The two armies fought at the Battle of Fontenoy in May 1745.
 The battle was hard-fought and resulted in heavy casualties on both sides, but ended in French victory.